gaultier/blog/roll_your_own_memory_profiling.md

 - `a` <- `main`
 - `b` <- `main`

 Since our program is a Position Independant Executable (PIE), the loader picks a random address for where to load our program in virtual memory.
-Consequently, addresses collected from within our program have this offset added to them.
+Consequently, addresses collected from within our program have this offset added to them and this offset is different every run.
 Thankfully, the `MAPPED_LIBRARIES` section lists address ranges (the first column of each line in that section) for each library that gets loaded.

 As such, `pprof` only needs to find for each address the relevant range, subtract the start of the range from this address, and it has the real address in our executable.
 It then runs `addr2line` or similar to get the code location.